dashkite/oxygen/README.md

 npm i @dashkite/oxygen
 ```

-Intended to be used in the browser via a bundler like Web Pack.
-May also be used in a server context, such as server-side rendering.
+Oxygen is intended to be used in the browser via a bundler like Web Pack.
+It may also be used in a server context, such as server-side rendering.
 The only parts of the API that depend on the DOM API are those that manipulate browser history: `push`, `replace`, and `browse`.

 ## API